Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Results

-For the second experimental configuration, we implemented a vertical wire setup, manipulating the eccentricity of the wire at the nozzle to explore its influence on the Rayleigh-Plateau instability under subtle adjustments, as depicted in Fig~\ref{fig_schematic}c.
-Nozzle eccentricity is quantified as $e_n=(a-b)/(a+b)$, where $a$ and $b$ represent the distances of the wire from the nozzle wall to the right and left sides of the wire, respectively.
-Understanding the effect of eccentricity is important for industrial applications where large scale accuracy and fabrication is a concern.
+For the second experimental configuration, we implemented a vertical wire setup, manipulating the eccentricity of the wire at the nozzle to explore its influence on the Rayleigh-Plateau instability under subtle adjustments, as depicted in Fig.~\ref{fig_schematic}c.
+Nozzle eccentricity is quantified as $e_n=(a-b)/(a+b)$, where $a$ and $b$ represent the distances of the wire from the nozzle wall to the center of the wire on the right and left sides of the wire, respectively.

-This configuration also yields three regimes similar to those identified by Kliakhandler et al.~\cite{Kliakhandler_2001}.
-Fig~\ref{fig_eccentric_0}a illustrates a regime map in the parameter space of $Q$ and nozzle eccentricity ($e_n$).
+This configuration also yields three regimes similar to those identified by Kliakhandler et al.\cite{Kliakhandler_2001}.
+Fig.~\ref{fig_eccentric_0}a illustrates a regime map in the parameter space of $Q$ and nozzle eccentricity ($e_n$) for $r$ = 0.1 mm and 50 cSt silicone oil.
 This configuration enables us to comprehend the transitions between these regimes and their impact on bead properties.
-Specifically, when the wire is vertically oriented ($\theta=0^\circ$), we observe Rayleigh-Plateau (RP) regimes within the flow rate range of $250-425$ ml/h in Fig~\ref{fig_eccentric_0}a.
+Specifically, when the wire is vertically oriented ($\theta=0^\circ$), we observe Rayleigh-Plateau regimes within the flow rate range of $250-425$ ml/h in Fig.~\ref{fig_eccentric_0}a.
 Isolated regimes and convective regimes are observed below and above this flow rate range, respectively.
-The RP regime diminishes and disappears up to $e_n=0.42$, beyond which only the transition from isolated to convective regime is observed.
-Experimental images at $Q=300$ ml/h depicting the three regimes are presented in Fig~\ref{fig_eccentric_0}$f-j$ (see supplementary videos 7-11 for the dynamics \cite{supple_video_2024}).
-When the wire is eccentric ($e_n\neq0$), the pre-instability jet and the droplets just below the instability position exhibit asymmetry, but droplets below that level become symmetric (see Fig~\ref{fig_eccentric_0}$h$ for most obvious RP asymmetry near the nozzle).
-This transition from asymmetric to symmetric droplets alters the magnitude of the acting forces, leading to significant changes in the observed regimes.
+The Rayleigh-Plateau regime diminishes and disappears up to $e_n=0.42$, beyond which only the transition from isolated to convective regime is observed.
+Experimental images at $Q=300$ ml/h depicting the three regimes are presented in Fig.~\ref{fig_eccentric_0}$f-j$ (see supplementary videos 7-11 for the dynamics \cite{supple_video_2024}).
+When the wire is eccentric ($e_n\neq0$), the pre-instability jet and the droplets just below the instability position exhibit asymmetry, but droplets below that level become symmetric (see Fig.~\ref{fig_eccentric_0}$h$ for most obvious Rayleigh-Plateau asymmetry near the nozzle).
+Both the asymmetrical undisturbed jet and transition from asymmetric to symmetric droplets arise due to the eccentricity of the wire alters the magnitude of the acting upward viscous force, leading to significant changes in the observed regimes and bead properties.